 As reflected in Exhibit E.2 (Firm Resume), the firm specializes in all aspects of CEQA.
 The firm assists public and private sector clients with the preparation of environmental impact documents (i.e., Notices of Exemption, Negative Declarations, Mitigated Negative Declarations, and Environmental Impact Reports (EIR)), and defends those documents when and if they are challenged in court.
 The firm has represented, and continues to represent, clients with large and highly complex projects.
 The EIRs for these projects are voluminous and cover the full array of potential environmental effects.
-In all cases, the firm works closely with the client and the client's consultants to ensure that the impact assessments are state-of-the-art and meet the ever-evolving requirements of CEQA.
-In this role, the firm's lawyers have become adept at identifying issues that have the potential to effect both the natural and human environmental documents that will withstand legal challenge.
+In all cases, the firm works closely with the client and the client's consultants to ensure that the impact assessments are state-of-the-art and meet the everevolving requirements of CEQA.
+In this role, the firm's lawyers have become adept at identifying issues that have the potential to effect both the natural and human environments.
+As a result, the firm is well-suited to assist clients in the preparation of environmental documents that will withstand legal challenge.